ChuuniMage/krzysztophor/utilities/argUtils.md

   };
 ```

 This was clutter in the main index file, and relied too heavily on referencing global variables, so I had to find away to extract and change it.
 Ultimately, the function wasn't retained - I already had a utility function that performs an almost identical task, `memberHasAllRolesById`.
 All this function needs is the tested Discord member, and an array of IDs to see if they have the roles.
-I will go into detail how this function works in the following post.
+I detail this function works in the following post.

 ```typescript
 export const memberHasAllRolesById = (